Arizona State Museum

 Southwestern U.S culture, Northern Mexican heritage, and amazing historical artifacts from the area all await you at the Arizona State Museum, our top choice for educational destinations in Tucson.
-This museum was first established in 1893, originally used as a repository for a cultural collection as well as for protection of said archaeological resources.
-Today the Arizona State Museum ‘stores artifacts, exhibits them, and then educates about them’, then the entire museum and it contents usually taking guests on average of two hours to explore.
+This museum was first established in 1893, originally used as a repository for a cultural collection as well as for the protection of said archaeological resources.
 This building, as you will notice, is located right along University Boulevard, located just steps from the University of Arizona Gate.
 The close proximity to the University allows for your groups to do many other things while in the area, before or after your museum visit, such as eating on campus, visiting the Flandrau Planetarium, visiting the Mineral Museum, or even the Art or Photography galleries!